pietrygamat/logiops/Configuration.md

 Note that any button can be used as a gesture button if the device supports gestures.

+Additionally, some scroll wheels can have their up/down or left/right scrolls mapped to some gestures.
+Gesture modes will state their scroll wheel compatibility in the documentation.

 ### gestures
 This is a required array of gesture objects that map a direction to a gesture mode and an action.